BuGmAN12345/book-crawlers/README.md

   --tn TN     input a int number as the number of threads(Default is 168)
 ```

+### 35_get_book.py
+It can be directly used to crawl all books on the 35 Novel website and can be converted to EPUB format.
+Before use, only the content of lines 15/16 needs to be changed in advance.
+For specific details, please refer to sections 2.1 and 2.2 above.
+After entering the parameters, follow the prompts to select the desired content.Simply crawl the books and it's very fast

+### get_book.py
 Scenario 1:

 The program template can be directly used to download 35 novels from the website.
 Please call me Ghost Adventure Adult Novel, but the following modifications need to be made before truly applying it to local downloads: